Duke Staff Handbook

 Application of the Human Resources Policy Manual

 The policies described in the Human Resources Policy Manual are applicable to those categorized as “regular” staff, regardless of whether they are paid a monthly salary or an hourly wage, except where otherwise noted.
 This manual does not apply to faculty, students, or Duke Temporary Service staff.
+Similarly, for trainees participating in Graduate Medical Education (“GME”) residency or fellowship programs, there are policies included in the Human Resources Policy Manual that may be superseded by GME policies and procedures.
 For staff covered by a bargaining agreement, there are policies included in the Human Resources Policy Manual that may be superseded by provisions found in the bargaining unit agreement for their unit.
 Therefore, this policy manual should be used as a secondary resource to address those policies not specifically addressed in the bargaining unit agreement.

-Further information concerning faculty, students, temporary staff, or staff covered by a bargaining agreement can be found through the following resources:
+Further information concerning faculty, students, temporary staff, or staff covered by a bargaining agreement, or GME trainees, can be found through the following resources:

 - Faculty Handbook